-It is assumed that spacetime is flat.
+It is assumed that spacetime is flat - there is negligible mass.
 The path of a lightray is therefore a straight line, as is the path of an object with a constant velocity.
-All objects treated herein shall have a constant velocity.

 The camera will lie on the t axis, thus its spatial components will always be zeros: (t,0,0,0).
 The terms camera and point-of-view (POV) may be used interchangeably.
 (Purists may wish to conceptualize a pin-hole camera that does not invert the image, with the pin-hole at the POV [10].)